Native glibc hook

 Hook configuration

-The program is meant to be run as a prestart hook and does not accept arguments, but its actions are controlled through a few environment variables:
+The program is meant to be run as a createContainer hook and does not accept arguments, but its actions are controlled through a few environment variables:

 The following is an example of OCI hook JSON configuration file enabling the glibc hook: